o3de/o3de.org/content/docs/user-guide/assets/pipeline/scan-directories.md

 1. **Engine & Editor** - The root directory and subdirectories of the engine and editor contain assets that are generally labeled critical and are required to run **O3DE Editor** and **Launcher**.

 {{< note >}}
 Files in scan directories that Asset Processor doesn't recognize, such as license files, are ignored by Asset Processor.
-Ignored files aren't be copied to the **Asset Cache**, and won't appear in **Asset Browser** in O3DE Editor.
+Ignored files aren't copied to the **Asset Cache**, and won't appear in **Asset Browser** in O3DE Editor.
 {{< /note >}}